lljk/gsWax/readme.txt

   If you run Linux, you've probably already got the gstreamer library, and you just need the gem - if the library is not installed, you should be able to install it easily through your package manager.

-  So, fire up `gsWax.rb` and load up your favorite tracks...
+  So once the gem is installed, run `gswax` from a terminal and load up your favorite tracks...

   LOADING TRACKS:
   There are a few ways to add tracks - you can drag and drop files or directories onto the main window, open up the directory browser and navigate to files or directories you want to play, or open the playlist and click "add tracks."